AbidAbdulAzeez/Time_Series_Classification/README.md

 #### Univariate methods

-These rank features separately by their relations with the outcome variable, in this case the classes.
+This method ranks features separately by their relations with the outcome variable, which in this case are the classes.
 They do this regardless of other classes.
 For classification, one possible implementation is to calculate **p-values**.
 They measure the probability that there is no relationship between a specific feature and a fault type.

 #### Multivariate methods